The History of Metaphysics begins with the age old questions asked by humans throughout time:

-Is there a G-d (ie. Some creator or source that made or is making me and the world I see)?
+Is there a God, creator, or source that made or is making me and the world I see?

-Exploring and understanding the history of metaphysics and metaphysical thought can be a valuable process if it is used to evaluate the true nature of one's own knowledge and beliefs - and how that might affect your personal study of Metaphysics.
+Exploring and understanding the history of metaphysics and metaphysical thought can be a valuable process if it is used to evaluate the true nature of one's own knowledge and beliefs, and how they might affect your personal study of metaphysics.

-It is important to realize that much of what we accept as "truth" or "fact" might indeed be ideas and theories formed by the minds of men thousands of years ago.
-Just because an idea or philosophy "sticks" and is handed down generation after generation does not make it true or even applicable to everyday life.
+It is important to realize that much of what we accept as "truth" or "fact" might indeed be ideas and theories formed by the minds of people thousands of years ago.
+Just because an idea or philosophy "sticks" and is handed down generation after generation does not necessarily make it true or useful in our modern everyday life.

 The History of Metaphysics on Wikipedia